Chart Color Schemes

 Infrastructure

-Flagstaff Hill has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Flagstaff Hill has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the region.
+AreaSearch identified nine projects expected to affect the region.
 Key initiatives include Living Choice Flagstaff Hill, Flagstaff Hill Reserve Revegetation Project, Urban Creek Resilience and Recovery Project - Sauerbier and Homestead Creeks, and Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
-The following list details those most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.